Above: The top area of the website, including the tabs that comprise the main navigation bar.

 - Click on the Participatio tab

-- As you have already seen, this section of the website provides quick access to each issue, with the most recent issue prominent.
+- This section of the website provides quick access to each issue, with the most recent issue prominent.

 - Every issue has its own table of contents page, which may be cited or downloaded as a complete issue.